 How to season your botwinka soup?

-Botwinka - young beet greens soup
+Botwinka - young beetroot soup

 Ingredients